EICR Certificate Cost

 It's FREE and there are no obligations

-The UK government are trying to stress the importance of ensuring the safety of others and educate people of the preventative value of PAT, (Portable Appliance Testing) and electrical products in all homes.
+The UK government are trying to stress the importance of ensuring the safety of others, and educate on the preventative value of PAT (Portable Appliance Testing) and electrical products in all dwellings.

 Does a landlord in Wales need any electrical safety certificates for multiple occupancy properties or otherwise?